pymc-devs/pymc-examples/myst_nbs/variational_inference/normalizing_flows_overview.myst.md

 ## Flow Formulas

-In PyMC3 there are flexible ways to define flows with formulas.
+In PyMC there are flexible ways to define flows with formulas.
 There are currently 5 types defined:

 * Loc (`loc`): $z' = z + \mu$
 * Scale (`scale`): $z' = \sigma * z$